Ahmad-Alawad/simple-auth-app/README.rst

 Simple App to test two-factor authentication
 ============================================

 This application was created to implement the two-factor authentication for Twilio API Authy library.
+It used Flask framework in Python for the backend along with PostgreSQL database.
+For the frontend, it uses HTML5 along with CSS3/Bootstrap.

 IMPORTANT NOTES
 ---------------

+- If you want to try this application online, it is available on http://test-two-factor-authentication.herokuapp.com/

 - This application creates a Postgres database in your machine, so you need to have Postgres installed locally in order to run it.